 The University's Center for Teaching and Learning Excellence (CTLE) is located on the 5th floor of the Harper-McGinness Wing in St. Thomas hall.
 The mission of the CTLE is to provide academic support services for students and opportunities for faculty to enhance teaching and learning.
 The CTLE offers services to assist graduate students to achieve academic success.
 The CTLE can assist graduate students in improving their reading comprehension and retention, writing and enhance overall learning skills.
 Peer-tutoring is available to graduate students free of charge.
 Students may also work with CTLE staff in learning how to use instructional technology that is available on campus.
 Workshops are offered in the area of time management, organizational skills, effective study techniques and learning styles.

 Graduate students with disabilities, who are registered with the CTLE, may receive academic accommodations such as extended test-taking time, note taking and computer use for examinations.
 Individual consultations with the CTLE Reading Enrichment Specialist, Learning Enrichment Specialist and Writing Consultants are encouraged to assist students with physical and/or learning challenges achieve academic success.

 Individuals interested in the Clinical Mental Health Counseling Program may find additional information regarding admission requirements, application deadlines, and graduate assistantships in the Graduate School Catalog.
-Please feel free to contact the Department of Counseling and Human Services if you would like to speak with someone about the program directly.
+Although the official deadline for applications is March 1, applications received by November 15 will receive priority review and an early decision.
+Please feel free to contact Dr. Ben Willis if you would like to speak with someone about the program directly.